Bridport - Dorset

 1948 The Union Workhouse building in Barrack Street became a geriatric hospital and renamed 'Port Bredy Hospital'.
 It was eventually converted into residential apartments.

-1953 To celebrate the 7th Centenary (700 years) of Bridport's Royal Charter (1253), Princess Margaret visited the town.
+1953 To celebrate the 7th Centenary (700 years) of Bridport's Royal Charter (1253) and the Coronation of Queen Elizabeth II, Princess Margaret visited the town.

 1957 Britside tannery demolished to make way for a coach and bus station.